 Files can have multiple virtual labels, with each one applied per situation and per context.
 File labels now make sense because they are multi-dimensional, reflecting today’s multi-dimensional work environment’s requirements.

 How relieved you would be if I told you that this virtual multiple file label process doesn’t require heavy lifting from you and your team.
 All you need to do is to outline the policies and let technology take over the process.

 How beneficial would it be if you can say confidently that you know upon a glance of a dashboard what lies in your unstructured data?
 Which files are compliant with privacy regulations and which need to be made compliant?
 And at the same time, you can see where suspicious changes in access to files can alert your cyber team?

-And how fabulous would it be if you could get the CIO Award of the year from demonstrating true information governance for both data protection and data privacy within minutes?
+And how fabulous would it be if you could get the CIO Award of the year for demonstrating true information governance for both data protection and data privacy within minutes?

 Interested in a deeper dive?
 Let’s set a meeting.